cbohnert67/motor-vehicule-collisions-nyc/README.md

 # Motor Vehicle Collisions in New York City
 A Streamlit dashboard that can be used to analyze motor vehicle collisions in NYC

-Beware : loading time of data is several minutes.
+Pay attention : loading time of data is several minutes.